mkefiles/software-engineering/README.md

 ### Project 9
 This is a *full-stack* project that uses Spring for the back-end, Kafka (alongside Postgres), PostgreSQL for the database and React for the front-end.
 Note that there are, also, unit tests with Mockito, MockMVC and JUnit in the API / Consumer code-base.

+### Project 10
+This is a miscellaneous *frontend* project that I self-assigned to learn more about React and React Router.
+Using the *Random Jokes API* (with `fetch`), I was able to assemble a small app that uses React, React Router and TypeScript.

+### Project 11
+This is a miscellaneous *backend* project that I self-assigned to experiment with C# / ASP.NET Core.
+Using ASP.NET Core, Entity Framework Core, SQLite and C# I was able to replicate *Project 2* (i.e., a simple Social Media Blog API).